GeertJan-Kuip/GeertJan-Kuip.github.io/_posts/2025-06-23-spring-exam-spring-core.md

 Any method named send which has int as its first argument type.

 `execution(void example.MessageService.send(*))`
-Any method named send that sits in a class that implements example.MessageService interface, has one argument and void return type.
+Any method named send that sits in a class that _implements example.MessageService interface_, has one argument and void return type.
+Not that this is powerful, you can add an aspect to typical methods of (functional) interfaces that are implemented on different places in your application.

 Note that return types and argument types need fully qualified names, while method name itself doesn't.
 The return type and argument type can reside in other packages, libraries, while the method by default can not.